-At ITS World Congress 2021, Continental will be showcasing pioneering robotics technologies that can support humans in crucial areas of application.
+At ITS World Congress 2021, Continental has showcased pioneering robotics technologies that can support humans in crucial areas of application.

 The robotic vehicle most visible in tomorrow's everyday mobility is the Continental Corriere.
 The delivery robot, which weighs just under 40 kilograms and is around 30 centimeters high, is already in trial run in Singapore.
 There, it transports food from a restaurant to Continental's local site.
 This allows essential experience to be gathered for later use in series production.
 The vehicle is ideal for use in the so-called last mile: for transporting food, medicines or smaller packages to the end customer.
 A mobility solution like the Corriere can significantly ease the burden on inner-city traffic if people no longer have to get into their cars to buy a liter of milk, a lunch package or an order from the pharmacy.